 Bizet’s Carmen is on stage for Pacific Opera Victoria from April 16 through 26, 2020.
 Conducted by Timothy Vernon and with Dean Artists Carolyn Sproule as Carmen, Lauren Margison as Micaëla, Samuel Chan as Dancairo, and James McLennan as Remondado. pacificopera.ca

 COSÍ FAN TUTTE WITH THE MET OPERA

-Carolyn makes her house-debut with the Met Opera singing the leading role of Dorabella in Mozart’s Cosí fan tutte.
+Carolyn performs at the Metropolitan Opera singing the leading role of Dorabella in Mozart’s Cosí fan tutte.
 Her performance is on February 21, 2020. metopera.org

 EUGENE ONEGIN WITH OPÉRA DE MONTRÉAL

 Carolyn is Olga in Tchaikovsky’s Eugene Onegin with Opéra de Montréal from September 14 through 22, 2019. operademontreal.com